Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 tags: West Coast Swing
 ---

-I have been going to the [Bay Area Whip Dance Club] for a couple of weeks.
+I have been going to the [Bay Area Whip Dance Club] for a few months.
 Classes are divided in levels and instructors rotate so they can teach different levels.
 So far our instructor for level 1 classes has been [Chuck Anders].
 He knows how to dance Salsa, Bachata, Tango, Polka, Waltz, Rumba, Two Step, West Coast Swing, and East Coast Swing.
-If I remember correctly, he said he began was about 14 years old.
+If I remember correctly, he said he began dancing when he was about 14 years old.
 Luckily Chuck was also my instructor for level 2.
-I am Level 2.
+I am repeating level 2.
+My current instructor is Howard.

 I have learned or reviewed the following steps there: